pankod/next-boilerplate/README.md

   <dd>Includes next-runtime-dotenv <dd>

   >Normally, .env isn’t available in the browsers (only Node.js), but our boilerplate uses npm package for make it available.

+  <dd>Includes jest and enzyme <dd>

+  > Jest was created by Facebook and is a testing framework to test javascript and React code.
+Together with Airbnb’s Enzyme, which is a testing utility, makes it the perfect match to easily test your React application.

 </dl>